By matching technological advances and new scientific insights with unmet medical needs, we're finding new ways to help patients.

 Therapeutic breakthroughs happen only at the convergence of scientific advancement and patient need, enabled by technological progress.
 Toward that end, the Exploratory Disease Area (DAx) group looks for opportunities to develop innovative treatments that improve the lives of people living with illnesses without a cure.

-Led by Tewis Bouwmeester, the group deploys cutting-edge tools such as CRISPR, organs-on-a-chip and organoid models, genetics and computational methods to probe disease pathways and strategies for restoring the normal functioning of cells and tissues.
+Led by Tewis Bouwmeester, the group deploys cutting-edge tools such as CRISPR, organ-on-a-chip and organoid models, genetics and computational methods to probe disease pathways, and devises strategies for restoring the normal functioning of cells and tissues.
 Many of our researchers have backgrounds in pathway biology, stem cell biology and regenerative medicine.
 Together with disease experts, experienced drug hunters and clinical experts, our basic scientists work to identify areas of high unmet medical need and discover potential novel drug candidates for further evaluation.

-We advance towards new frontiers in drug discovery with a focus on four therapeutic area priorities:
+We advance towards new frontiers in drug discovery with a focus on two therapeutic area priorities and one multi-organ approach:

-• Liver disease: Our researchers are evaluating therapeutic opportunities for patients with non-alcoholic steatohepatitis (NASH) and want to promote liver regeneration for other acute and chronic liver conditions.
+- Liver disease: Our researchers are evaluating therapeutic opportunities for patients with acute liver failure and non-alcoholic steatohepatitis (NASH), and want to promote liver regeneration for other acute and chronic liver conditions.

 In ongoing research, we measured how vast networks of blood proteins undergo synchronized changes in patients with NASH or various chronic kidney diseases.
 This blood-based biomarker was developed using proteomics technology and provides a non-invasive tool for assessing disease progression and how patients respond to new drug candidates.